On locaation @ Spring Lane Halting Site - Cork, Ireland - Irish Traveller Series - Photo by Joseph Philippe Bevillard

 Bob Newman began making photographs on a regular basis in 2006 after a career in medicine.
 He is drawn to capturing images that document the culture and challenge within marginalized communities.
 When possible, he spends at least six months of the year on the road making photographs.
 He favors long-term projects that permit visiting the same location(s) on multiple occasions.

-Currently, he is involved in two in-depth projects that focus on Irish Travellers and the Mississippi Delta, respectively.
-Both highlight people and cultures that are often pushed to the margins of society.
+Currently, he is involved in two in-depth projects which focus on the Mississippi Delta and the Irish Travellers, respectively.
+Both highlight people and cultures who are often pushed to the margins of society.